30 Festive Christmas Cartoons to Watch This Holiday

 Frosty the Snowman (1969)

-Here’s a good old-school Christmas story that will never get old.
 Since most of us know all the words to the traditional holiday song, we know that Frosty the Snowman dons a magical hat and comes to life, bringing joy to all the children.
 The film goes into a bit more depth when a local magician wants his hat back.
 With the weather getting warmer and the magician on the hunt, Frosty hops on a train to the North Pole with a new friend.
-Learn how you can build the most perfect snowman.
+Check out these stocking stuffers for toddlers your little ones will absolutely love.

 The Year Without a Santa Claus (1974)